okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 ## Add Authentication with Okta

-You might be thinking, "this is pretty cool".
-I agree, it's easy to see why people fall in love with React.
+You might be thinking, "this is pretty cool, it's easy to see why people fall in love with React".
 There's another tool you might fall in love with after you've tried it: Authentication with Okta!
 Why Okta?
 Because you can get [7,000 active monthly users for free](https://developer.okta.com/pricing/)!
 It's a worth a try, especially when you see how easy it is to add Okta Auth to Spring Boot and React.

 ### Okta Spring Boot Starter